• Home

 scooping a piece of tiramisu with fork

-Leftovers keep well in the refrigerator, wrapped tightly, for up to 3 days.
+To store: Leftovers keep well in the refrigerator, wrapped tightly or placed in an airtight container, for up to 3 days.

 To freeze: Assemble the tiramisu then lightly place a piece of plastic wrap directly on the surface (without any cocoa powder) to prevent it from forming a layer of dry skin.
 Wrap the dish tightly (tin foil works well) then transfer to the freezer and freeze for up to 3 months.
 Thaw in the fridge overnight or on the counter for about 1 hour.
 Dust with cocoa before serving.